pimatic/pimatic/README.md

       ...
     }

-where the `"id"` should be unique, the `"name"` should be human readable description and `"class"` determines the backend and type of the actuator.
+where the `"id"` should be unique, the `"name"` should be human readable description and `"class"` determines the plugin and type of the actuator.

+### The "sensor"-section
+The `"sensor"`-section should contain all sensors, you want to have registered in the framework.
+An sensor are typically provided by a plugin, so take a look at the desired plugin for more details about the configuration of your sensor.
+A actuator configuration has the form

+    {
+      "id": "temperature",
+      "class": "SomeSensor",
+      "name": "Temperature in the kitchen",
+      ...
+    }

+where the `"id"` should be unique, the `"name"` should be human readable description and `"class"` determines the plugin and type of the sensor.

 ### The "rules"-section
 The `"rules"`-section can contain a list of rules in the form of: